 Custom metrics

-AppSignal offers three custom metric types, they are:
+AppSignal offers three custom metric types:

 You can track custom metrics in graphs in your AppSignal dashboards.